 Willingness to work with visitors of all ages and levels of interest or ability

-One 3.5-hour shift per week for at least four to six months.
+We ask that you give us one 3.5-hour shift per week for at least four to six months.

 Shifts are currently available for Fridays